kyoshidajp/bundler-alive/README.md

 `bundler-alive` checks if gems in a RubyGem's `Gemfile.lock` are active.

-Currently GitHub.com and GitLab.com are supported as a source code repository.
+Currently, GitHub.com and GitLab.com are supported as a source code repository.
 If the source code repository is archived, then reports as not alive.

 ## Installation